tomasy/date-time-adapter/README.md

 Purpose: Create rules where date and time is needed as input

+## Upgrade ##
+After upgrade the addon the pages must be reloaded before the new attributes are visible.
+After upgrade to version 1.0.0 check existing rules because some properties are changed.

 ## Release notes ##
+1.0.0
+ * Added event 'Sunset'/'Sunrise'
+ * Added property enum 'Weekday'
+ * Removed property 'Sunrise'/'Sunset'
+ * Removed 'Hour_n' and 'Minute n'.
+Not needed whe gateway 0.7 support Integer
+ * Use Enum instead of Strings (require gateway version >= 0.7)
+ * Use Integer instead of Strings (require gateway version >= 0.7)
+ * Property 'Hour', 'Minute' is now integers
+ * Property '5 minutes' is an enum

 0.9.5
  * Added property `Hour_N`.
 Used in rules to create interval.
 See below for example.
  * Added property `Minute_N`

-## DateTime have the following properties
+## DateTime have the following properties and events
- * Sunrise
+ * Sunrise (na event)
- * Sunset
+ * Sunset (an event)
  * Weekend.
 Boolean on for Saturday and Sunday
+ * Weekday.
+Enum.
+Monday...Sunday
- * Dark. boolean on when it is dark outside
+ * Dark.
+Boolean on when it is dark outside
  * Hour.
-String, values 0-23
+Integer, values 0-23
- * Hour_N.
-Number, values 0-23.
-Supports < and > in rule-engine
  * Minute.
-String, values 0-59.
-(Note it is called minuteS in rule engine)
- * Minute_N.
-Number, values 0-59.
+Integer, values 0-59.
 Support < and > in rule-engine
  * Even Hour.
 Boolean on for even hours
  * Even minute.
-Bollena on for even minute
+Bollean on for even minute
- * 5 minutes. values 0,5,10,15,20,...,55.
+ * 5 minutes.
+Enum.
+Values 0,5,10,15,20,...,55.
 (Note it is called minute5 in rule engine)

 ## Configuration
 Configure the position latitude and longitude where you live and horizon.
 Normally the sunset/sunrise